 Dual Bank operation

-MCUboot can be used with Dual bank mode to leverage the advantages of dual bank flash operation.
+MCUboot can be used with Dual bank mode (with Flash HP or Flash LP) to leverage the advantages of dual bank flash operation.
 When Dual Bank mode is enabled, only the XIP upgrade mode can be used.

 Note